-The unfunded actuarial accrued liability (UAAL) decreased from \$(28.3) million as of June 30, 2021 to \$(30.9) million as of June 30, 2022.
-Additionally, the funded ratio-actuarial value of assets divided by the actuarial accrued liability-increased from 156.5% to 161.5%, as of June 30, 2022.
-This increase in the funded ratio was primarily due to demographic gains resulting from active members accruing less service during the year than expected and significantly fewer actives retiring than expected.
+The funding surplus increased from \$30.9 million as of June 30, 2022 to \$33.7 million as of June 30, 2023.
+Additionally, the funded ratio-actuarial value of assets divided by the actuarial accrued liability-increased from 161.5% to 167.7%, as of June 30, 2023.
+This increase in the funded ratio was primarily due to demographic gains resulting from active members accruing less service during the year than expected.

 The funded status is one of many metrics used to show trends and develop future expectations about the health of a retirement system.
 The funded status measure itself is not appropriate for assessing the sufficiency of plan assets to cover the estimated cost of settling the plan's benefit obligations or assessing the need for or the amount of future contributions since it does not reflect normal cost contributions, the timing of amortization payments, or future experience other than expected.